babycaseny/wikipedia/README.md

 # wikipedia

-tool for extracting plain text from wikipedia articles
+tūl für iksträktiŋ pläin tekst from wikipedia dè artikols

-## Installing:
+## Instoliŋ:

 a gem is available, so fire up your terminal: